- » presenting nakeDeb

 nakeDeb is not a community distribution ... it is above all a minimal playful project. for production use, select standard Debian.

-the original version of nakeDeb is distributed in French: you may come across a few words or manual in French. en English version is also offered
+the original version of nakeDeb is distributed in French: you may come across a few words or manual in French. an English version is also offered.

 - lightweight distribution: fluxbox as default session, pcmanfm and ranger to manage your data, w3m and Tor Browser-Launcher for the Web (managed by connman), mpv, moc and sxiv for media files, and some use(less)full tools.

 - keyboard-friendly: nakeDeb can be controlled entirely from the keyboard.

 - double pleasure: nakeDeb offers 2 live or installed work sessions: